awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs.md

 ## Creating a Custom Rule in AWS Config<a name="creating-a-custom-rule-with-the-AWS-Config-console"></a>

-Use AWS Config to create a custom rule and associate the rule with a Lambda function\.
+Use AWS Config to create a Custom Lambda rule and associate the rule with a Lambda function\.

 **To create a custom rule**

 1. Open the AWS Config console at [https://console\.aws\.amazon\.com/config/](https://console.aws.amazon.com/config/)\.

-1. In the AWS Management Console menu, verify that the region selector is set to the same region in which you created the AWS Lambda function for your custom rule\.
+1. In the AWS Management Console menu, verify that the region selector is set to the same region in which you created the AWS Lambda function for your Custom Lambda rule\.

 1. On the **Rules** page, choose **Add rule**\.